 Other Written Communication

 Letters that don't fall into any of the preceding categories are considered "Other Written Communication."
-These letters can be found in the grouping of All Letters, or browsed by going to the Letters Archive.
+These letters can be found in the grouping of All Letters.

 Additional information on the applicability of definitions of exemptive, no-action, and interpretative letters is provided in CFTC Advisory 16-99.